ARRAKIHS Science

 Ultra-low SB

-ARRAKIHS science will bring a new light on dark matter.
 There are different theoretical models of dark matter, but observations are very challenging.
 Currently, we can only infer its existence through its gravitational effects on its surroundings.
-For example, the presence of dark matter is suggested the rotational speeds of stars in galaxies that do not decrease with distance from the galactic center as expected based on visible matter alone.
+For example, the presence of dark matter is suggested by the rotational speeds of stars in galaxies, which do not decrease with distance from the galactic center as would be expected if only visible matter were present.

 Understanding the nature and behavior of dark matter is essential for a comprehensive view of our Universe.
 Besides the nature of the dark matter, understanding the processes related to ordinary matter that govern the galaxy formation and evolution is also crucial.
 ARRAKIHS will provide deeper insights into the physics of our Universe.